-Gajar ka Halwa is a delicious and rich carrot pudding made by cooking carrots with ghee, milk, sugar and a bit of cardamom.
+Gajar ka Halwa (gajrela) is a delicious and rich carrot pudding made by cooking carrots with ghee, milk, sugar, and a bit of cardamom.
 It’s the perfect dessert to make for any celebration, including Valentine’s Day which is coming right up!
-It’s perfect for Easter too – after all, the Easter Bunny love carrots, right?
+It’s perfect for Easter too – after all, the Easter Bunny loves carrots, right?
 Right.
-Make this sweet treat for your little bunnies (kiddos) if you’ve got ’em.
-Or enjoy it all on your own!

 This classic Indian dessert has been my dad’s favorite sweet since childhood.
 He knows what great gajar halwa tastes like and has very high standards.
 This recipe has his stamp of approval.
-Yes, there is quite a bit of ghee in the recipe but if you’re going to make gajar halwa then it should be done right.
+Yes, there is quite a bit of ghee in the recipe but if you’re going to make gajar halwa then according to my dad, “it should be done right.”

 This recipe is made in an Instant Pot and while it is much faster than my stovetop recipe, it will still require a bit of time and patience as you’ll need to stir the carrots in ghee to fry them a bit, which adds great flavor.

 “bsolutely loved this recipe.
 So easy to make and so flavorful.
 Even my fussy parents loved this version!”Bailey